emacstheviking/gnuprolog-libsdl2/README.md

 ever seen and not only that, it can produce standalone native executables with "gplc" as well.
 How much more could you want?

+# LICENCE

+Licenced under GPL, read the LICENCE file for the full details.
+Also, I ask that you tell me what you use the code for and please don't write software that hurts people with it.
+That's bad karma that nobody needs.
+Other than that, it's yours I guess.

 # OS X  Installation

 I initially used "mac ports' version os the packages, that had